GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 SELECT idc, avg(memory_util) FROM system_metrics GROUP BY idc;
 ```

-There are more aggregate function available, change `avg` to any of these below
+There are more aggregate functions available, change `avg` to any of these below
 and try out:

 `max` / `min` / `sum` / `mean`